jvm-graphics-labs/modern-jogl-examples/README.md

 You can find the examples in java under [`src/main/java`](https://github.com/java-opengl-labs/modern-jogl-examples/tree/master/src/main/java/main) and the corresponding in kotlin under [`src/main/kotlin`](https://github.com/java-opengl-labs/modern-jogl-examples/tree/master/src/main/kotlin/main)

+Few comments on Kotlin:

+- it's awesome
+- [`src/main/kotlin/main`](https://github.com/java-opengl-labs/modern-jogl-examples/tree/master/src/main/kotlin/main) is an example, showing also how you can exploit some overloading gl functions to reduce the boiler plate arguments
+- [`src/main/kotlin/glNext`](https://github.com/java-opengl-labs/modern-jogl-examples/tree/master/src/main/kotlin/glNext) pushes reduction and expressiveness to the top, substituting many gl commands with constructs that rearrange some common gl patterns to bring *a lot* of code down

 Status:

 - [x] Chapter 1, Hello Triangle